rahulbhoyar1995/Django-Tutorials/DjangoFramework/Project-PersonalBlog/README.md

 - Fields like `published_date` and `created_date` must be present in the model and must be either:
   - A model field.
   - A callable (e.g., a method defined in the model or admin class).

-Let me know if you need further clarification!